jimdigriz/debian-mssp4/README.md

      * bluetooth - this only appears once you use the wireless card firmware from [firmware-libertas (20151207-1~bpo8+1) [pcie8897_uapsta.bin version 15.68.4.p112]](https://packages.debian.org/jessie-backports/firmware-libertas)
  * microSD reader - presented as a USB reader appearing when you insert a card
  * suspend, hibernate and resume works
-     * opening the typing cover, as well as (dis)connecting it, triggers resume

 ## Outstanding Issues